MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 Write-Host "Starting Configuration..."
 Start-DscConfiguration .\CredentialEncryptionExample -wait -Verbose
 ```

+This example would push the DSC configuration to the target node.
+The DSC configuration can also be applied using a DSC Pull Server if one is available.

+See [this page](PullClient.md) for more information on applying DSC configurations using a DSC Pull Server.

+## Credential Encryption Module Example

 Here is a full example that incorporates all of these steps, plus a helper cmdlet that exports and copies the public keys: